nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - Downloads content for certain period of time

 **User** like a consumer retriving their goods nearby
-- Downloads content from closet edge location
+- Downloads content from closest edge location
 - Faster download than going to origin server

 ### AWS Global Accelerator